Stock Analysis on Net

 2 Click competitor name to see calculations.

-The data reveals several important trends related to the cost of revenue, inventories, and inventory turnover ratios over the examined periods.
+The analyzed quarterly financial data reveals several notable trends in the company's cost of revenue, inventories, and inventory turnover ratios over multiple fiscal periods.

 Cost of Revenue (COR)